muggy8/improbable/have-and-havenot/rM7jQact.md

 ...

 Like with Amanda and Hannah before.
-I asked my question and marked them down.
+I continued to ask my questions and marked down Melody's answers.

-And like with the previous two, I'd place the tablet down after and stand in the circle and ask the applicant to try to push me out.
+And like with the previous two, I'd place the tablet down after and stood in the circle and asked Melody to try and push me out.

 Melody took a deep breath and came at me flailing.